 RIC I rev 17 (R2).

-NGC graded CHOICE XF STAR, Strike 4/5, Surface 4/5, lustrous, with a great portrait of the young emperor.
+NGC graded CHOICE XF STAR, Strike 4/5, Surface 4/5, lustrous with rose iridescent highlights, and depicting an exceptional portrait of the young emperor.

 On this coin the young Nero casts himself as a new Augustus, by adopting a famous Augustan coin type showing the corona civica, an oak wreath awarded by the Senate in 27 BC.
 Under the Roman Republic, this oak wreath was awarded for saving the life of a citizen in war, but it was presented to Augustus for saving all Roman citizens from civil war by defeating Mark Antony and assuming sole power.